segmentio/segment-docs/src/connections/spec/page.md

 Properties are extra pieces of information that describe the page.
 They can be anything you want.

-We've reserved some properties that have semantic meanings, and we handle them in special ways.
-For example, we always expect `path` to be the URL path of a page, and `referrer` to be the URL of the previous page.
+Segment handles properties with semantic meanings in unique ways.
+For example, Segment always expect `path` to be a page's URL path, and `referrer` to be the previous page's URL.

 You should **only use reserved properties for their intended meaning**.

-Reserved properties we have standardized:
+Reserved properties Segment has standardized:

 <table>
   <tr>